Monmouth University Data & Information Overview

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 774 students took at least one online class at Monmouth University.
-This is an increase from the 633 students who took online classes the previous year.
+In 2018-2019, 715 students took at least one online class at Monmouth University.
+This is a decrease from the 774 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Monmouth University, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Monmouth?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 - College Scorecard

 - Image Credit: By Apc106 under License